zhin327/100-days-Zachery-Log/README.md

 1/11/2022 Day 5 - Dove deeper into CSS regarding cleaning up text, and text spacing to enhance website readability and presence.
 Moving on to background images and other styling improvements.

 1/12/2022 Day 6 - Learning responsive design, designing websites from phone based sizes, then implementing full size website design.
 Currently designing a single webpage with form's inclusive, to submit user information to website owners. ---> Ended up setting up forms and working toward finishing the website design.Project finished.
 Project Name "BBQ website_practice"

+1/14/2022 Day 7 - Working toward understanding more indepth javascript methods.
+Inlcuding for of loops, and how to implement them.
+Starting on a "Pac-Man" type game today.
+Which should be finished by Sunday.